-If you have a missing tooth and want to restore that gap in your mouth, it is essential to look at the differences between a dental bridge and a tooth implant.
+If you have a missing tooth and want to restore that gap in your mouth, it is essential to look at the differences between a dental bridge and a dental implant.

 - They are a 3-tooth solution to a 1-tooth problem – the adjacent teeth must be prepped and crowned to hold the replacement (floating) tooth.